corynabours/SharpBots/readme.txt

 }
 ----------------------- code -----------------------

-all you need to implement is the tick method which should accept an events object of events that have occurred during the last tick.
+all you need to implement is the tick method which should accept an Events object of events that have occurred during the last tick.

 By deriving from Robot you get all this methods to control your bot: